International Tax in Japan

 3.2.2 Tax rate test

-Under the current tax rate test, if the effective tax rate applicable to a CFC is 20% or more, such CFC is not subject to further tests and exempt from the CFC rule.
-This safe harbour threshold will be raised to 30%.
-Accordingly, a CFC located in “middle tax jurisdictions”, whose effective tax rate is between 20% and 30% such as the Netherlands (or even Germany) cannot automatically escape from the CFC rule any longer.
-However, such CFC can escape from the CFC rule if it passes the newly introduced “screening” test described below.
+Under this test, if the effective tax rate applicable to a CFC is 30% or more, such CFC is not subject to further tests and exempt from the CFC rule.
+Thus, a CFC located in “middle tax jurisdictions”, whose effective tax rate is between 20% and 30% such as the Netherlands (or even Germany) cannot automatically escape from the CFC rule.
+However, such CFC can escape from the CFC rule if it passes the "screening” test described below.

-Under the test, CFC’s income (other than certain dividends) is fully included in the parent’s income if the CFC falls under certain categories of potentially abusive companies as below.
+Under this test, CFC’s income (other than certain dividends) is fully included in the parent’s income if the CFC falls under certain categories of potentially abusive companies as below.

 Paper company - a company which has no fixed place of business and is not managed and controlled in the CFC state